Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Predictive Uncertainty in NLG

-Each of these uncertainty measures based on the logarithmic score considers the distribution over all possible output sequences $p(\By \mid \Bx, \Bw)$, which is defined over the entire set of possible output sequences $\cY_T$.
-Approximating this distribution requires sampling multiple output sequences from $\cY_T$, which is computationally expensive.
-In the following, we eliminate this requirement by considering an alternative proper scoring rule.
+\textbf{Discussion.} In general, each of these uncertainty measures is based on the logarithmic score and considers the distribution over all possible output sequences $p(\By \mid \Bx, \Bw)$, which is defined over the entire set of possible output sequences $\cY_T$.
+Approximating expectations over this distribution requires sampling multiple output sequences from $\cY_T$, which is computationally expensive.
+In the following, we show that this requirement can be eliminated when considering an alternative proper scoring rule.